Financial Planning vs Financial Advice: What’s the Difference?

 What is the difference between financial advice and financial planning?

-How do I know which service I need?
+How do I know whether I need financial advice or financial planning?

 Are financial advisers and planners regulated in the UK?